octo-technology/OpenTezos/docs/michelson/instructions.md

 The `SET_DELEGATE` sets or withdraws the contract’s delegation.
 It consumes an *option key_hash* specifying the delegate and returns a transaction (operation) on top of the stack.

 Using this instruction is the only way to modify the delegation of a smart contract.
-If the parameter is _None_, then the delegation of the current contract is withdrawn.
-If the parameter is _Some kh_, where _kh_ is the key hash of a registered delegate (that is not the current delegate of the contract), then this operation sets the delegate of the contract to this registered delegate.
+If the top element is _None_, then the delegation of the current contract is withdrawn.
+If the top element is _Some kh_, where _kh_ is the key hash of a registered delegate (that is not the current delegate of the contract), then this operation sets the delegate of the contract to this registered delegate.
 The operation fails if _kh_ is the current delegate of the contract or if _kh_ is not a registered delegate.

 #### BALANCE